Advice to pivot into AI Safety is likely miscalibrated

 \[ \boxed{ \Delta \mathrm{EV}\_\rho(p) =\frac{1-e^{-(r p+\rho)\ell}}{r p+\rho}\left(\frac{\Delta u r p}{\rho}-c\right). } \]

-This formula looks complex, but its logic is simple.
-The entire decision hinges on the sign of the bracketed term: \[ \left(\frac{\Delta u r p}{\rho}-c\right) \] This is a direct comparison between the expected gain rate (the upside \(\Delta u\), multiplied by the success rate \(rp\), and adjusted for discounting \(1/\rho\)) and the burn rate (\(c\)).
-The prefactor scales that value according to the length of her runway and her discount rate.
+This formula looks complex, but the logic is simple.
+The whole decision hinges on the sign of the term in brackets: \[ \left(\frac{\Delta u r p}{\rho}-c\right) \] This directly compares the expected gain rate (the upside \(\Delta u\) multiplied by the success rate \(rp\) and adjusted for discounting \(1/\rho\)) with the burn rate (\(c\)).
+That prefactor scales this value according to the length of Alice’s runway and her discount rate.

 \[ \boxed{\,p^*=\frac{c\,\rho}{r\,\Delta u}\,}. \]

-1.2 What This Model Tells Alice
+1.3 What This Model Tells Alice

 This simple threshold \(p^*\) gives us a clear way to think about her decision:

-- The bar gets lower: The threshold \(p^*\) decreases with more opportunities (\(r\)) or a higher upside (\(\Delta u\)).
+The bar gets lower: The threshold \(p^*\) decreases with more opportunities (\(r\)) or a higher upside (\(\Delta u\)).
 If the job offers a massive impact gain or she can apply to many roles, she can tolerate a lower chance of success on any single one.

-- Runway doesn’t change the threshold: Notice that the runway length \(\ell\) isn’t in the \(p^*\) formula.
+Runway doesn’t change the threshold: Notice that the runway length \(\ell\) isn’t in the \(p^*\) formula.
 A longer runway gives her more expected value (or loss) if she does take the gamble, but it doesn’t change the break-even probability itself.

-- The results are fragile to uncertainty: This model is highly sensitive to her estimates.
+The results are fragile to uncertainty: This model is highly sensitive to her estimates.
 If she overestimates her potential impact (a high \(\Delta u\)) or underestimates her time preference (a low \(\rho\)), she’ll calculate a \(p^*\) that is artificially low, making the pivot look much safer than it is.1

 That \(p\) is, essentially, her chance of getting an offer.
 It depends not only on the number of jobs available but crucially on the number and quality of the other applicants.

 All that said, this is a relatively “optimistic” model.
-If Alice attaches a high value to getting her hands dirty in AI safety work, she might be willing to accept a remarkably low \(p\); we’ll see that in the worked example.
+If Alice attaches a high value to getting her hands dirty in AI safety work, she might be willing to accept a remarkably low \(p\).
+We’ll see that in the worked example.
 Hold that thought, though, because I’ll argue that this personal decision rule can be pretty bad at maximizing total impact.

 If you are using these calculations for real, be aware that our heuristics are likely overestimating Alice’s chances.
 Job applications are not IID.
 The effective number of independent shots is lower than the raw application count, reducing effective \(r\) — if your skills don’t match the first job, it is also less likely to match the second, because the jobs might be similar to each other.

-1.3 Worked example
+1.4 Worked example

-Let’s plug in some plausible representative numbers for Alice.
-She’s a successful software engineer taking home \(w_0=180\)k$/year, donating \(d_0=18\)k$/year post-tax, and having no on-the-job impact \(\mathcal{I}_0=0\) (i.e. no net harm, no net good).
-Alice earns \(w_0=180\) and donates \(d_0=18\).
-A target role offers \(w_1=120\), \(d_1=0\) and \(\mathcal{I}_1=100\).
-Set \(\alpha=1\), runway \(\ell=0.5\) years, application rate \(r=24\)/year, discount \(\rho=1/3\), burn \(c=50\).
-Then \(\Delta u = (120+0+100)-(180+18+0)=22\) and \[ p^*=\frac{c\rho}{r\Delta u} = \frac{50\cdot\frac{1}{3}}{24\cdot 22} \approx \boxed{3.16\%}. \] Over 6 months, the chance of at least one success at \(p^*\) is \(q^*=1-e^{-rp^*\ell}\approx \boxed{31.5\%}\).
-Her expected actual sabbatical length is \(\mathbb{E}[\tau]=\frac{1-e^{-rp^*\ell}}{rp^*}\approx \mathbf{0.416}\ \text{years (≈5.0 months)}\), and, conditional on success, it’s \(\mathbb{E}[\tau\mid \text{success}]\approx \mathbf{0.234}\ \text{years (≈2.8 months)}\).
-Under these assumptions, we expect the sabbatical to break even because the job offers enough upside to compensate for a greater-than-even risk of failure.
+Let’s plug in some plausible numbers for Alice.
+She’s a successful software engineer who earns \(w_0=180\)k$/year, donates \(d_0=18\)k$/year after tax, and has no on-the-job impact \(\mathcal{I}_0=0\) (i.e. no net harm and no net good).
+That means Alice earns \(w_0=180\) and donates \(d_0=18\).
+A target role offers \(w_1=120\), \(d_1=0\), and \(\mathcal{I}_1=100\).
+Set \(\alpha=1\), a runway of \(\ell=0.5\) years, an application rate of \(r=24\)/year, a discount of \(\rho=1/3\), and a burn of \(c=50\).
+Then \(\Delta u = (120+0+100)-(180+18+0)=22\) and \[ p^*=\frac{c\rho}{r\Delta u} = \frac{50\cdot\frac{1}{3}}{24\cdot 22} \approx \boxed{3.16\%}. \] Over six months, the chance of at least one success at \(p^*\) is \(q^*=1-e^{-rp^*\ell}\approx \boxed{31.5\%}\).
+Alice’s expected sabbatical length is \(\mathbb{E}[\tau]=\frac{1-e^{-rp^*\ell}}{rp^*}\approx \mathbf{0.416}\ \text{years (≈5.0 months)}\); conditional on success, it’s \(\mathbb{E}[\tau\mid \text{success}]\approx \mathbf{0.234}\ \text{years (≈2.8 months)}\).
+Under these assumptions, we expect the sabbatical to break even: the job offers enough upside to compensate for a higher-than-even risk of failure.

 2 Part B — Field-level model